lullrich/functions_in_R/readme.md

 ## [24] "/uefaeuro/season=2016/teams/team=110/index.html"
 ```

-## Combining our function with other functions {.tabset .tabset-fade .tabset-pills}
+## Combining our function with other functions
 Ok, so now we have a working function we can use to get links from a URL.
 All we need to do is pass it the URL to go to and the nodes we are intrested in.
 It is a rather useful little function and wasn't very hard to write.
 Let's combine it with other functions to get the URLs for all teams (like we did until now) and visit them all to get every player URL.

 ### Code